zoujiaqing/Signal-Server/docs/config-documentation.md

 ```

 Which will tell Signal-Server to look for the redis-cluster in a docker-network

-Your AWS environmental variables are passed in as a `secrets.env` instead of as a script.
-You can use [sample-secrets.env](sample-secrets.env) as a template, and put it in `personal-config`, like with `secrets.sh`

-- `secrets.env` will get called by the `docker-compose.yml` file during startup to avoid the need to hardcode environmental variables

 The `personal-config` folder is functionally the same as in the Main branch, and gets mounted at startup